VetleSkaar/IT1901/README.md

 ```

+# Code-documentation

+In our project we use checkstyle to spot any inconsistencies in our code.
+In the config folder we have our own custom style based google_checks.xml, where we have made some minor modifactions that ensures that we are consistent in the code that we write.

+We also have the spotbugs plugin, that we use to detect bugs that our IDE's cannot detect.
+It also has a filter in the config folder for certain items to exclude from the checks.

+For testing our test coverage, we use jacoco.
+This gives us a overview over what in the code that needs testing, and lets us know if we have sufficient test coverage.

+Throughout our programming, we talk and communicate with each other online as that is most practical for our group.

+We have also tried out pair programming, where we take turns writing code.
+In our instance, we found pair programming to be okay, but we also felt that we could get the same job done using screen sharing and talking online using Discord.

+Every Tuesday and when needed the group gets together and goes over what needs to be done, and this has worked well so far.

 # Core

 Casino core contains code for the game logic needed.
 As per the first release it contains code for the Player-class and tests for the Player class.